![]() |

 Not all highways in a state may have exit numbers, even when true freeway-standard (q.v.) (example: Texas).

-The only state not to use exit numbers is California, having obtained a waiver in 1971 due to the expense of converting signage, although they are now (as of this writing) being introduced and signed.
+The last state holdout on exit numbers numbers was California, having obtained a waiver in 1971 due to the expense of converting signage, although they are now (as of this writing) being introduced and signed.
 This process, unfortunately, is being done in many cases by replacing signs entirely thus causing a great amount of sign history to be lost; some signs were up for decades before their destruction under this plan.
 California's original deadline to complete conversion was November 2008, but while exit numbers are officially on the books in many places, many of them are still not signed.

 Below the Forest highway level are various secondary routes.
 These rarely use the standard shield and may not be signed at all (when they are, they usually use four digits on a smaller rectangular shield).
 Although maintained to lower standards than primary Forest highways, they are still generally suitable for most low-clearance passenger traffic as long as care is taken.
 A tertiary set of routes are generally marked on maps only and in the field rarely, and are intended only for high-clearance vehicles and professional forest equipment.
 The specifics of these secondary and tertiary numbering systems may vary wildly from forest to forest.